afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 * Madison defines tiny houses on wheels that are no more than 150 square feet as “portable shelters.”
 * [Dane County](https://plandev.countyofdane.com/documents/pdf/CompZoningRevision/Special_Topics/Fact_Sheets/Accessory_Dwelling_Units_2017.pdf) allows accessory dwelling units (ADUs) that are no more than 800 square feet.

-Tiny houses can be classified as ADUs in most instances, although tiny houses on wheels may find the process far more difficult.
+Tiny houses on foundations can be classified as ADUs in most instances; while tiny houses on wheels may find the process far more difficult.

 **Links:**